-In Table 4 each row is relative to one of the six test stimuli while the columns contain the corresponding vibration and the sound metrics.
+In Table 4 each row is relative to one of the six test stimuli while the columns contain the corresponding vibration and sound metrics, along with the associated inter-quartile-ranges.
 It can be seen that the numerical values of each column occupy different numerical intervals.
-For example, the use of the W_h frequency weighting for the steering wheel acceleration time histories reduces the numerical range of the root-mean-square acceleration by approximately half, while the use of the Stevens or Zwicker loudness reduces the maximum numerical value of the sound metric by more than half with respect to the unweighted sound pressure level.
+For example, the use of the Wh frequency weighting for the steering wheel acceleration time histories reduces the numerical range of the root mean square acceleration by approximately half, while the use of the Stevens or Zwicker loudness reduces the maximum numerical value of the sound metric by more than half with respect to the unweighted sound pressure level.
+Further, when expressed as inter-quartile-range, the data of Table 4 suggests that the range of variability of each of the points of the subjective equivalence across the different automobile operating conditions occupies almost similar numerical intervals of variation around the means for each of the five sound intensity metric used.
 The different numerical ranges occupied by the various metrics have obvious implications on any functional relationships which are to be determined from the data.

 Figure 4 presents the 10 sets of subjective equivalence curves which are obtained by plotting each of the five sound metrics as a function of each of the two vibration metrics.
 Each plot contains the subjective equivalence curves obtained for each of the six test stimuli.
 All data sets suggest monotonically increasing relationships, however differences appear among the data sets depending on which metrics are used.
 The use of some combinations of the vibration and sound metrics suggests a large change in the points of subjective equivalence with changes in the statistical properties of the stimuli (for example dB and unweighted r.m.s.), while other combinations appear less subject to variation (for example Stevens Mark VI and unweighted r.m.s.).
-Further, the achievement of a linear expression of subjective equivalence appears to be facilitated by the use of the Stevens and Zwicker loudness methods independent of the choice of the vibration metric.
+Further, the achievement of a linear expression of subjective equivalence appears to be facilitated by the use of the Stevens and Zwicker loudness methods, independent of the choice of the vibration metric.